In Nigeria, Kidnapped, Raped, Mocked, Saved by God: A Boko Haram Survivor’s Story of Radical Forgiveness

-Life in the hands of Boko Haram was the worst nightmare Esther could ever imagine.
+Life in the hands of an extremist group that is located primarily in Northern Nigeria was the worst nightmare Esther could ever imagine.
 There in the Sambisa Forest, the terrorists employed diverse tactics to coerce the kidnapped girls to renounce their faith in Christ and swear their allegiance to Allah, the Muslim God.
 When enticement with privileges didn’t work, they quickly resorted to violence.

 Many of the girls could not resist and married their captors, Esther says.